-Early in my career, I realized I wanted to find a more engineering-like way to deliver financial planning advice.
+Early in my career, I realized I wanted to find an engineering-like way to deliver financial planning advice.
 I wanted answers based on data, not on speculation.
 Yet, when I started in the financial planning business in 1995, providing answers based on data was not the norm.
 At that time if someone wanted to know if they should pay off the mortgage or invest, the canned answer we were “supposed” to give was that they should invest.
-The reasoning was that you were likely to earn a much higher return on investments over time than the cost you would pay on the mortgage.
+The reasoning was that you were likely to earn a much higher return on investments over time than the interest rate cost you would pay on the mortgage.

 There’s no time when an engineering-like approach to retirement income planning is more important than the ten years before and after retirement.
 Retirement is the biggest financial decision you make and you can’t afford to make mistakes.
-You need answers that are based on reliable data and which have been thoroughly tested.
+You need answers that are based on reliable data and projections which have been thoroughly stress-tested.

 What Does an Engineer-Like Retirement Income Plan Entail?

 Many people ask me if “fundedness” is a word.
-It is certainly a word in the coursework we study to become a Retirement Management Advisor.
+It is a word used in the coursework we study to become a Retirement Management Advisor.
 Fundedness is based on a math concept called present value.

 Let’s look at a simple example… assume you are retiring in five years, at age 65.
 You need $30,000 a year of income.